A Modern Psalm

 Now sacrifice and rituals ruled the people,

-And judgement when they failed to do Your will.
+And sanctions when they failed to do Your will.

-Who acted more or less as You required.
+Who governed more or less as You required.

 The days were harsh, your Majesty was thwarted;